Healthy Stuffed Green Chiles with Turkey and Chorizo

 • Jalapeños, as mentioned above, have some heat.
 I rarely say they’re too hot.
 They’re awesome in pico de gallo (fresh and un-cooked salsa), but also great stuffed and cooked.

 • Fresno chile is a favorite at Andersen casa, but is often hard to come by.
 While this is usually found red (ripe), I use them in many of the same recipes that I use jalapeños and serranos.
 They ranges from 2500 to 10,000 on the scoville scale.
-I love the sweet heat they provide, and use them in dishes like my Healthy Mexican Coleslaw with Passion Fruit Dressing and my Peruvian Red Onion and Tomato Salad.
-Jalapeños are probably the best substitute, and they can be used in much the same way.
+I love the sweet heat they provide, and use them in dishes like my Healthy Mexican Coleslaw with Passion Fruit Dressing and my Peruvian Salsa Criolla.
+Jalapeños (especially red ones) are probably the best substitute, and they can be used in much the same way.

 • Serrano chiles are longer and more narrow than jalapeños.
 They’re hotter than jalapeños, and typically in the 8000 to 20,000 range.
 I do use these in both fresh and cooked recipes when I want to bump up the heat a bit.